EberlyODL/phys010sjv11/newton_s_laws_of_motion.md

 >
 > _$F= ma$.
 The force is the mass of the object times its acceleration._

 Acceleration measures the change in velocity per unit of time.
-We denote change using the $\Delta$ with means the difference between the end and beginning.
+We denote change using the $\Delta$ symbol which means the difference between the end and beginning.

 So the time interval between some initial time $t_i$ and some final time $t_f$ is expressed as $\Delta t = t_f -t_i$.